It’s good to see you again

 Your safety is our top priority.
-To limit the spread of COVID-19, we are shifting most visits to telemedicine.
-A telemedicine visit is like a regular doctor’s visit, but as a video chat.
+To continue your care and limit the spread of COVID-19, telemedicine appointments are available.
+A telemedicine visit is like a regular doctor’s visit, but as a video chat or a regular phone call.

 Brightpoint Health is currently testing for COVID-19 at all sites.